fieldtrip/website/video.md

 ### FieldTrip videos

 We have a [YouTube channel](https://www.youtube.com/fieldtriptoolbox) on which we post our own video material and on which we link to relevant material from others.

+### CuttingEEG videos

+[CuttingEEG](https://cuttingeeg.org) regularly organizes scientific and training events, which are often recorded and which they share on their [YouTube channel](https://www.youtube.com/@cuttingeeg4866/playlists).

 ### NatMEG videos